 How to Make Quilt-Style Christmas Decorations

 Dress up packages with quilt-inspired crafts, including ink stamps you make yourself.
-See how we made gift wraps and tags, a braided wreath, a knitted bow, bias-tape stars and more.
+See how we made gift wraps and tags, bias-tape stars, a braided wreath and more.

 Gift Wrap And Tags

-Use stamps to create custom wrapping paper (directions below photo).
+Use stamps to create custom wrapping paper.
 Turn precut paper coasters into stylish ornaments or tags with a single stamp of ink and an embroidery floss loop.

 How to Make Quilt Stamps